wiloon/blog/content/post/archive-2/2018-06-06-remote-ip-valve-x-forwarded-for等http头字段.md

 trustedProxies

-Regular expression (using java.util.regex) that a proxy&#8217;s IP address must match to be considered an trusted proxy.
+Regular expression (using java.util.regex) that a proxy's IP address must match to be considered an trusted proxy.
 Trusted proxies that appear in the remoteIpHeader will be trusted and will appear in the proxiesHeader value.
 If not specified, no proxies will be trusted.

 与internalProxies 需要区分开来；